leandroroser/github-privatize/README.md

 For changing your repositories to private mode, you need the 'delete' permission when you generate the access token.
 THIS FUNCTION CLONES YOUR REPOSITORY, DELETES YOUR ORIGINAL BRANCH, AND PUSHES THE COPY IN PRIVATE MODE.
-THE FUNCTION IS EXPERIMENTAL AND YOU MUST USE IT AT YOUR OWN RESPONSIBILITY!
+YOU MUST USE THIS SCRIPT AT YOUR OWN RESPONSIBILITY!
 A folder with your public repositories will be created in the process as security step.